Alamao4523/VALKYRON-AGI/README.md

 > 4.  ❤️ Privacy First.
 Ensure BOTH CERBERUS and AI care for the Privacy of the user and treat with full respect this.
 > 5. Im sure there are more

-🎬 See VIDEO.mp4 to watch CERBERUS 🐺🐺🐺 in action✨
+🎬 See VIDEO.mp4 to watch a demo of CERBERUS 🐺🐺🐺 in action✨

 ℹ️ You can always contact me also if this is of your interest/you see it has potential/you want to hire me/you have cool ideas/collabs